Period leaking: Why it happens & how to deal

 We hear it all the time “why does my period leaks to the back?”
 Or perhaps, sideways.
 Sometimes, the position of your pad is crooked or your tampon is leaking because it’s not the correct level of absorbance needed.
 Sometimes the size or length is insufficient because you chose the winged overnight maxi pads and the right answer for that particular panty and product combination called for extra-long wingless.

 In any of these scenarios, leaks are an unwanted surprise.
-Ask anyone with a heavy flow about the odyssey they face during the high tide of their period and leakage is probably near the top of the list.
+Ask anyone with a heavy blood flow about the odyssey they face during the high tide of their menses and leakage is probably near the top of the list.
 Even with most leak proof tampons, it can happen.

 What causes a heavy menstrual flow?

-Heavy flow, sometimes referred to as menorrhagia, happens most frequently to teenagers and perimenopausal women.
+Heavy period bleeding, sometimes referred to as menorrhagia, happens most frequently in teenagers and perimenopausal women.
 During these life stages, estrogen levels run high while progesterone levels run low.

-No one knows what makes some flows heavier than others (unless it has to do with an underlying condition).
+No one knows what makes some flows heavier than others (unless it has to do with an underlying health condition such as polycystic ovary syndrome, uterine fibroids, or a hormone imbalance).
 And sometimes leaking has nothing to do with the strength of menstrual flow.

-Some of the most common culprits of leaking include:
+Some of the most common culprits of menstrual blood leaking include:

 • Sleeping position